Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/development/improving-software-quality.md

 Basically the stuff in the [build process](./shipping-software.md#build).
 Things like:

+- Code Compliance
     - Format checks
     - Linting checks
     - Spotting bugs
     - Modernisation checks
     - Code rules
 - Tests
+- Actually compiles

 Of carrots and stick, this is quite "stick"-focused, as breaches / errors / infractions block the software from being built.